 Now you are ready to start doing real work.
 In the interaction window, type the following Scheme expression: (and press enter).

 (+ 5 5)Scheme evaluates the expression and prints its value:

 Next, try typing the definition of a simple Scheme procedure into the definition window:

-Then click the Execute button to load your definition into the interaction window.
-You can then run this procedure by typing the following expression in the interaction window:(define double
+Then click the Run button to load your definition into the interaction window.
+You can then run this procedure by typing the following expressions in the interaction window:(define double

 (+ x x)))

 (double 5) (double 10)

 Most of the time you can ignore the menus and use the following buttons to interact with DrScheme:

 In a black-and-white printout this isn't likely to look very different.
 You can also use bold, italic, etc. instead of color.
 Select Preferences from the Edit menu to change the appearance of keywords, variables, constants, and built-in procedures.